accelerate20000/VMemNet/README.md

 ```

 ## Citing VMemNet
-If you use this code or reference our paper in your work please cite this publication.
+If you use this code or reference our paper in your work please cite our paper:"VMemNet: A Deep Collaborative Spatial-Temporal Network With Attention Representation for Video Memorability Prediction," online version [VMemNet](https://ieeexplore.ieee.org/document/10298788).